kamathln/boogiepdf/README.md

   * wait
     * for a really long time .. really really long time
     * for some more time
+      Or
+    * If you just want to have some fun, keep changing brush and colors when it imports ..
   * tada! your image is open

 ## Warning